 - Experienced in youth theatre.
 The National Youth Theatre is a very challenging experience both onstage and off.
 Strong individual and ensemble performance skills are essential as is the ability to cope with living with peers away from home for a month.

-In addition there will be two skills days between April and June 2019, dates TBC
+In addition, there are two skills days between April and June 2021.

 National Youth Theatre Productions